We are responsible for all parking restrictions across the borough and employ Civil Enforcement Officers to enforce the rules.

 Unfortunately, Civil Enforcement Officers (CEOs) are too often subject to verbal and physical abuse so the main purpose of the cameras is to act as a visible deterrent to members of the public who may behave in a threatening way.
 Much like CCTV, the recordings will provide evidence of a situation and help clear up any disputes and challenges that are made against tickets.

 The brightly-coloured ‘video badges’ are worn on the chest and will be turned on by an officer to record both visual and audio when they issue a ticket or speak to a member of the public.
 It is clearly stated on the device that recording is in process so people are aware.
-Similar equipment has been successfully used by several other local authorities including London Boroughs.

 With regard to data protection, the video footage is operated in accordance with strict guidelines in place for CCTV recording.
 Each frame is stamped with the date and time, held securely for a set time and is only used in appeal cases or if requested by the police.
 The video footage is only retained for a maximum of six months